By Balakrishnan Dasarathy, Ph.D.

 About the Author

 Balakrishnan Dasarathy, Ph.D., is professor and program chair of Cybersecurity and Information Assurance at University of Maryland University College (UMUC).
-Prior to joining UMUC in September 2012, he spent 30 years in industry focusing on information assurance and cybersecurity, and related areas of computer science.
-He has worked in both telecommunications—at GTE Laboratories, now part of Verizon, and at Bellcore and Telcordia, now part of Ericsson—and in finance at JP Morgan.
+Prior to joining UMUC in September 2012, he spent 30 years in industry R&D. He has worked in both telecommunications—at GTE Laboratories, now part of Verizon, and at Bellcore and Telcordia, now part of Ericsson—and in finance at JP Morgan.
 Dasarathy has applied his information assurance, cybersecurity, software and network engineering skills to commercial and military systems.
 He has published extensively in the areas of information assurance, communication networks, middleware and distributed computing.
-Dasarathy received his doctorate in computer and information science from the Ohio State University.and is computer information systems security professional (CISSP) certified.
+Dasarathy received his doctorate in computer and information science from the Ohio State University and is a Certified Information Systems Security Professional (CISSP).